dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 * its position relative to the visible plane, and
 * its z-index.

+New planes can be created with **ncplane_new**, **ncplane_bound**, and **ncplane_aligned**.
+If a plane is bound to another, x and y coordinates are relative to the plane to which it is bound, and if that plane moves, all its bound planes move along with it.
+When a plane is destroyed, all planes bound to it (directly or transitively) are destroyed. **ncplane_reparent** detaches the plane **n** from any plane to which it is bound, and binds it to **newparent** if **newparent** is not **NULL**.
+All planes bound to **n** move along with it during a reparenting operation.

-**notcurses_drop_planes** destroys all ncplanes other than the stdplane.
+**ncplane_destroy** destroys a particular ncplane, after which it must not be used again. **notcurses_drop_planes** destroys all ncplanes other than the stdplane.
 Any references to such planes are, of course, invalidated.
+It is undefined to destroy a plane concurrently with any other operation involving that plane, or any operation involving the z-axis.

-It is an error for two threads to concurrently access a single ncplane.
+It is an error for two threads to concurrently mutate a single ncplane.
 So long as rendering is not taking place, however, multiple threads may safely output to multiple ncplanes.
+So long as all threads are readers, multiple threads may work with a single ncplane.
+A reading function is any which accepts a **const struct ncplane**.

 **ncplane_translate** translates coordinates expressed relative to the plane **src**, and writes the coordinates of that cell relative to **dst**.
 The cell